pykaso/SyslogSplunkServer/README.md

 ## Build

-Clone this repository, enter to `docker-image` directory and run command below.
+Clone this repository, enter to `docker-image` directory and run command below to build container locally.

 ```
 docker build -t syslog-splunk .